gittuf/gittuf/README.md

-Framework (TUF)], handles key management for all trusted developers in a repository, allows for setting permissions for repository branches, tags, files, etc., protects against [other attacks] Git is vulnerable to, and more — all while being backwards compatible with GitHub, GitLab, etc.
+Framework (TUF)], handles key management for all trusted developers in a repository, allows for setting permissions for repository branches, tags, files, etc., protects against [other attacks] Git is vulnerable to, and more — all while being backwards compatible with forges such as GitHub and GitLab.

 gittuf is a sandbox project at the [Open Source Security Foundation (OpenSSF)] as part of the [Supply Chain Integrity Working Group].